krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 Equals for first level header
 ==

 Setext headers start on block boundaries.
-So in the majority of cases, they will be preceeded by a blank line.
+So in the majority of cases, they will be preceded by a blank line.
 A blank line is not required after a setext header.
 Best practice is typically to use a blank line after a setext header, however.
 This is slightly different from original Markdown syntax, which allows the absence of a blank line before a setext header.
 This is not allowed in kramdown to aid readability and reduce ambiguity.

 Setext headers are processed before horizontal rules, that is, you will need to use a `___` or other markdown syntax for horizontal rule instead of `---`.